kninnug/Constrainautor/README.md

 indices into the `points` array originally supplied to Delaunator, i.e:
 `[[p1, p2], [p3, p4], ...]`.
 Returns the updated `del` object.

+#### con.isConstrained(edg)

+Whether the half-edge with the given id is a constraint edge.
+Returns true if `edg` (or `-edg`) was earlier returned by a call to `constrainOne`.
+Note: this doesn't try to detect if the edge must be a constraint, merely that it has been marked as such by the `Constrainautor` instance.

 Details
 -------